Peiyang-Song/F22-CMPTGCS-1L-NLP-with-DL/README.md

 1. README.md (this file): a broad picture of what this project deals with and what each file is used for.
 2. PROGRESS.md: a calendar that keeps track of the progress of this project.
-3. Textbook - NLP textbook.pdf: a classical textbook on NLP by Dr. Dan Jurafsky
+3. Textbook - NLP textbook.pdf: a classical textbook on NLP, by Dr. Dan Jurafsky
 4. Agenda - NLPCC2022 handbook.pdf: an agenda of NLPCC2022, an influential conference in the field of Mandarin NLP
 5. Publication - NLP from Scratch.pdf: Groundbreaking work on incorporating DL into NLP, by Dr. Ronan Collobert
 6. Publication - Deep Learning for Efficient Discriminative Parsing.pdf: Tightly related work with NLP from Scratch, by Dr. Ronan Collobert